The best new London restaurants of 2025

 Mayfair - 24 N Audley St, London W1K 6WD

 Obviously, Crisp’s new Mayfair home is hot.
 How could it not be?
-The much-loved London take on New Haven-style pizzas has been a barnstorming success with its transfer to The Marlborough, with queues of up to five hours being mentioned.
-Is it worth the wait?
-That’s a hugely subjective question but as David Ellis in the Standard put it, “There are many excellent places with empty seats.
-But they are not Crisp.”
+The much-loved London take on New Haven-style pizzas has been a barnstorming success with its transfer to The Marlborough, with queues of up to five hours being mentioned when it first opened.
 Even if you don’t manage to get a table in the subterranean pizzeria, it’s probably worth going for a pint of Guinness to soak up the atmosphere.

 Read the Test Drive of The Marlborough